ejgallego/coq-serapi/FAQ.md

 - Name resolution.
 Example `λ x : nat. x` is resolved to `λ (x: Init.nat), Var 1` [using debruijn for bound variables].
 - Notation interpretation.
-For example, `a + b  is desugared to `Nat.add a b`.
+For example, `a + b` is desugared to `Nat.add a b`.
 - Implicit argument resolution.
 For example `fst a` is desugared to `@fst _ _ a` [note the holes].
 - Some desugaring of pattern-matching problems also takes place.

-The next step is type inference (called pretyping in Coq, as "typing" is used for the kernel-levelf type checking), which will turn a term in `glob_constr` form into a full-typed `Constr.t` value. `Constr.t` are the core terms manipulated by Coq's kernel and tactics.
+The next step is type inference (called pretyping in Coq, as "typing" is used for the kernel-level type checking), which will turn a term in `glob_constr` form into a full-typed `Constr.t` value. `Constr.t` are the core terms manipulated by Coq's kernel and tactics.